tomsch420/phd-thesis/chapters/probabilistic_models.typ

 === Conditioning

-The main calculation in conditioning is the integration over sets of the product algebra.
+One part of the calculations in conditioning is the integration over sets of the product algebra.
 This is exactly equal to the calculation of marginal queries in general and hence also requires smoothness and decomposability.
-However, the calculation of the probability if the condition is only part of the answer.
+However, the calculation of the probability of the condition is only part of the answer.
 The other part is provided by the entire distribution of the evidence.
-In PCs, this requires a restructuring of the circuit which is additional effort.
+In PCs, this requires changes to the nodes and structure of the circuit which is additional effort.
 The algorithm to calculate the conditional probability is shown in algorithm TODO.
 The restructuring of non-leaf nodes is a subject of checking the reachability from the (new) root of the circuit.
+The changes to the leaf nodes are done by truncating the input distribution units to the evidence.

 === Mode

+In 1994 it was already proven that the calculation of the mode in a probabilistic model is generally an NP-Hard problem. @shimony1994map
+Hence, the calculation of the mode in a probabilistic circuits is also only tractable if there are some structural constraints.
+The constraints are consistency and determinism. @choi2020probabilistic

+#definition([Determinism @choi2020probabilistic])[
+A sum node is deterministic if, for any fully-instantiated input, the output of at most one of its children is nonzero.
+A circuit is deterministic if all of its sum nodes are deterministic.
+]

+Determinism can be considered as a partitioning of the underlying sigma algebra.
+Note that, in contrast to smoothness and decomposability, this constraint is concerned with the outputs of nodes instead of their scopes.
+It has been shown that these three properties are sufficient to ensure tractability of the mode query. @chan2012mpe

+@choi2020probabilistic showed that while decomposability, smoothness and determinism are sufficient to ensure tractability of the mode query, they are not necessary.
+They introduced consistency and showed that a circuit that is consistent and deterministic is also tractable for the mode query.

+#definition([Consistency @choi2020probabilistic])[
+A product node is consistent if each variable that is shared between multiple children nodes only appears in a single leaf node, in the subcircuit rooted at the product node.
+A circuit is consistent if all of its product nodes are consistent.]

+While this constraint is strictly weaker than decomposability and hence a valuable contribution I have yet to meet a practical example where a consistent but not decomposable circuit is used.

+Algorithm TODO shows the pseudo-code to solve the mode query for deterministic circuits.

 === Sampling